BuddyForms/BuddyForms-Members/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress and BuddyBoss Registation Form.
-Create Profile Forms for User Generated Content.
-Let your Members submit, create, edit, delete posts from there profile.
-Easy Form builder - Full control!

-== Description ==

 BuddyPress and BuddyBoss Registation and Profiel Forms.
 Create Member Profiele Tabs form Forms.
-Let your Members Create, edit, delete posts from there profile.
+Let your Members create, edit, delete any kind of data from there profile.

+== Description ==

 Integrate Forms into the BuddyPress Members Profile.
-Allow your users to write - edit - upload posts, images, video, & just about any other content to your community, right from their BuddyPress Member Profile!
+Allow your users to write - edit - update posts, images, video, & just about any other content to your community, right from their BuddyPress Member Profile!

+Enable Submiting and Managieng any kind of data from the User Profile for Different Member Types.

 [youtube https://www.youtube.com/watch?v=K3JK9ISu0-w]